 Don’t Miss: Popular shows such as Don Juan and Miguel, Ded Bob, Hey Nunnie Nunnie, and The Tortuga Twins.

 Don’t Miss: Not only does the Minnesota Renaissance Festival Daily welcome dogs, but it also holds a daily dog race on the Joust Track.

 Explore hotels and Airbnbs near Arizona Renaissance Festival

 March 4 – April 23 (Weekends) and Friday, March 17

 For those looking to experience Merry Old England in a slightly different way, the Sherwood Forest Faire in McDade, Texas, is a splendid opportunity.
 The fair highlights the fun and mayhem of Robin Hood and his band of merry men, who roam the grounds trying to avoid the Sheriff of Nottingham.

 The fest has 40+ stage acts, a fairy tea party for the little ones, parades, family-friendly shows, rides, and games that the whole family can enjoy.
-Delicious food, of course, can be found throughout, along with more than 150 artisans selling wares and take-home treats.
-See crafting demonstrations, watch combat shows, or just hunker do wn for an afternoon of good mead.
+Delicious food, of course, can be found throughout, along with more than 150 talented artisans selling wares and take-home treats.
+See craft demonstrations, watch combat shows, or just hunker down for an afternoon of good mead.